This history of flight unit study was designed to be used for grades 1st – 3rd, but could be modified for other grades.

 Vocabulary – soared, determined, enormous

 Discussion Questions – Why couldn’t people fly by attaching wings to a bike?
 What was the problem with the glider that Felix du Temple built?
 Why didn’t inventors give up on flying?
 Do you think not giving up is a good thing?
-A word for not giving up is perseverence.
+A word for not giving up is perseverance.

 Vocabulary – propellers, cockpit, launching